mose/blog/README.md

 Mose blog source
 ====================

 Quite a simple github-page setup.
+Not in service at the moment, because I switched to hugo.
+Now used as a tesbed mostly.

 Copyright
 -------------